HORSEBACK RIDING

 • Great Shasta Rail Trail

-• Bucks Lake Wilderness area with tie in to PCT
+• Bucks Lake Wilderness area with tie-in to PCT

 • Snake Lake and Deanes Valley